gatesry/AI-entity-renamer/custom_components/entity_renamer/README.md

 3. Click the three dots in the top right corner and select "Custom repositories"
 4. Add the URL of this repository and select "Integration" as the category
 5. Click "Add"
-6. Search for "Entity Renamer" in HACS and install it
+6. Search for "AI Entity Renamer" in HACS and install it
 7. Restart Home Assistant

 ### Manual Installation